 Medi-Cal pays for medical visits, hospital care, prescription drugs, pregnancy-related treatment, dental and eye care, and other medical services.

 Find out if you qualify for Medi-Cal and learn more about the program by visiting the San Francisco Human Services Agency website.

 How Performance is Measured

-The number displayed on the scorecard page represents a fiscal year average of the values in the chart above.
+The number displayed on the scorecard page represents the average of monthly active Medi-Cal cases for each fiscal year.

 - Learn more about enrollment trends in the San Francisco Health Network.